 There are clever features too.
 The Wi-Fi remote works from awkward positions that an IR remote can’t handle, and integrated TV volume control is a neat little extra.

 The movies section also offers some newer films than you’ll find on Netflix or Amazon Prime Video, and the My TV section is very handy for shows and films you don’t make it through in one go.

 Video quality is at best OK.
-The jump to 1080p is long, long overdue.
-We’re still waiting.
-And some content still streams at SD.
-There are picture quality issues in third-party apps like iPlayer too, with streams starting at standard def.
+The jump to 1080p is long, long overdue – and won't apply to everything on the streamer either.
+There are picture quality issues in third-party apps like iPlayer too, with streams starting at standard definition.